The Yankees’ 10 Greatest Hitters

 “I really didn’t say everything I said.”

-Yogi Berra could have been famous even if his talent lagged (like Bob Uecker) because of his well-known penchant for spouting “Yogi-isms,” quotes of irony that made sense even if, technically, they didn’t.
-Among the more famous are “Nobody goes there anymore, it’s too crowded,” “90% of the game is half mental” and, our favorite, “It’s déjà vu all over again.”
+Yogi Berra could have been famous even if his talent lagged (like Bob Uecker) because of his well-known penchant for spouting Yogi-isms, quotes of irony that made sense even if, technically, they didn’t.
+Among his more famous phrases are “Nobody goes there anymore, it’s too crowded,” “90% of the game is half mental” and, our favorite, “It’s déjà vu all over again.”

 In 1964, Berra was “promoted” to Yankees manager, but found it hard to instill discipline on players that had been his teammates for so long—as memorably recalled when he confronted infielder Phil Linz on the team bus for playing a harmonica as the rest of the players all but laughed over him.
 Though his Yankees won 99 games and the AL pennant, they lost a seven-game World Series to St. Louis—and in the arrogant Yankeeland of the early 1960s, that wasn’t good enough.
 Berra was fired, and he jumped ship to the local rival Mets, eventually piloting the 1973 “Ya Gotta Believe” team to an improbable World Series appearance (losing again in seven games, to Oakland).
 He happily reunited with the Yankees in 1976, even if it meant tolerating turbulent new owner George Steinbrenner—especially during a year-plus stint as manager in the mid-1980s.